 In 2022, the frequency of cyberattacks due to Hacking/IT incidents and Unauthorized Access/Disclosures is expected to continue.
 The majority of healthcare organizations that may be targeted by cybercriminals can expect phishing attacks to make up the majority of cybercrime.
 To counter this threat, healthcare organizations and their employees must be vigilant.

-Five Ways to Prevent a Phishing Attack and Protect Your Assets in 2022:
+Five Lessons to Prevent a Phishing Attack and Protect Your Assets

 Don't Take the Bait!